 Each person’s spending pattern is different, but some patterns hold true.
 Most people need less in retirement to maintain their standard of living than during their working years.
 For example, a household earning $100,000 today might only need $50,000–$65,000 in retirement to live comfortably, especially once housing and family expenses are reduced.

-A good advisor helps you avoid over-saving and under-living.
+A good financial advisor helps you avoid over-saving and under-living.
 They can run personalized projections to match your actual lifestyle goals, so you’re not chasing a number you don’t need.

 In the next article we’ll break down which specific expenses are likely to disappear and how that impacts your retirement income needs in real-world numbers.